 (ii) The mini-numerator shall be incremented at the end of a driving cycle if and only if the associated monitor ran and completed on the driving cycle.

-(iii) The OBD II system shall pause further incrementing of the mini-numerator on a driving cycle if a malfunction has been detected which can illuminate the MIL as described in section (d)(2.2.2), and the diagnostic or emission-critical powertrain control unit that tracks and reports the mini-numerator stores a pending fault code for the malfunction.
+(iii) For 2030 and earlier model year vehicles, the OBD II system shall pause further incrementing of the mini-numerator on a driving cycle if a malfunction has been detected which can illuminate the MIL as described in section (d)(2.2.2), and the diagnostic or emission-critical powertrain control unit that tracks and reports the mini-numerator stores a pending fault code for the malfunction.
 Incrementing of the mini-numerator shall resume for the next driving cycle in which no such fault code is present.
+Alternatively, for 2027 through 2030 model year vehicles, the manufacturer may elect to comply with the provisions in section (d)(5.7.1)(B)(iv) below.

+(iv) For 2031 and subsequent model year vehicles, if a malfunction has been detected which can illuminate the MIL as described in section (d)(2.2.2) and a pending fault code is stored for the malfunction, the OBD II system shall pause and resume incrementing of the mini-numerator on a driving cycle according to the following provisions:

+a.
+All mini-numerators that are tracked on the diagnostic or emission-critical powertrain control unit that stored the pending fault code shall be paused.

+b.
+If the malfunction disables incrementing of the general denominator in accordance with section (d)(5.6.2)(C), all mini-numerators on all diagnostic or emission-critical powertrain control units shall be paused.

+c.
+Incrementing of all paused mini-numerators that are tracked on a diagnostic or emission-critical powertrain control unit shall resume for the next driving cycle in which both of the following conditions are true:

+1. No pending fault codes are stored on the diagnostic or emission-critical powertrain control unit, and

+2. No pending fault codes that can disable incrementing of the general denominator are stored on any diagnostic or emission-critical powertrain control unit.

-(iv) The OBD II system shall cease further incrementing of the mini-numerator if the mini-numerator has reached a value of 255.
+(v) The OBD II system shall cease further incrementing of the mini-numerator if the mini-numerator has reached a value of 255.

 * * * *